On the Birational Nature of Lifting: Counter-examples in higher dimension

 \begin{proof} By \cite[Corollary 3.2.4]{rulling}, we have $Rf_\ast\OO_Y=\OO_X$, and so (1) follows from Proposition \ref{burns-wahl}.

 To prove (2), let $X'$ be a lift of $X$ to $\Spf A$.
-By Hensel's lemma, there exists a flat $A$-algebra $B$, and a morphism $\sigma:\Spf B\to X'$, flat over $\Spf A$, that specializes to the closed point of the blow-up $f$.
-Therefore, the blow-up of $X'$ in $\sigma$ is a lift of $Y$ to $A$.
+Since $X'$ is smooth over $\Spf A$ and $k$ is perfect, there exists a local and \'etale $A$-algebra $B$ together with a morphism $\sigma:\Spf B\to X'$ that specializes to the closed point of the blow-up $f$, see \cite[Proposition 2.2.14]{BLR}.
+Then, the blow-up of $X'$ in $\sigma(\Spf B)$ is a formal lift of $Y$ to $A$.

 Lastly, we prove (3).
-Let $E$ be the exceptional divisor of $f$, and let $Y'$ be a lift of $Y$ to $A$.
-Since $N_{E/Y}$ restricts to $\OO(-1)$ on each fiber of $Z$, we see from the Grothendieck-Leray spectral sequence that $H^1(N_{E/Y})=0$.
-Therefore, $E$ lifts to a closed subscheme $E'\subset Y'$.
-Blowing these down as in Proposition \ref{burns-wahl}, we obtain a lift $X'$ of $X$ and a lift of $Z$ to a closed subscheme of $X'$. \end{proof}
+Let $E$ be the exceptional divisor of $f$, and let $Y'$ be a formal lift of $Y$ to $A$.
+The normal bundle $N_{E/Y}$ restricts to $\OO(-1)$ on every fiber of the projective bundle $g:E\to Z$, and then, the Grothendieck--Leray spectral sequence of $g$ implies $H^1(N_{E/Y})=0$, see, for example, \cite[Examples 3.14.13(iv)]{sernesi}.
+Since $E$ and $Y$ are smooth, the obstruction to deforming $E\subset Y$ is contained in $H^1(N_{E/Y})$, and we conclude that $E$ lifts to a closed subscheme $E'\subset Y'$.
+By Proposition \ref{burns-wahl}, we obtain a formal lift $X'$ of $X$ and a lift of $Z$ to a closed subscheme of $X'$. \end{proof}